What is Travelers’ Choice Best of the Best?

 Popular Hotel Categories

-You could spend your whole vacation just exploring Chiang Mai's famous city center, where the remains of ancient walls encircle over 30 temples.
+You could spend your whole vacation just exploring Chiang Mai's famous city center, where the remains of ancient walls wrap around 30-plus temples.
 Energetic travelers can climb 300 stairs to Wat Phrathat Doi Suthep, an ornate Buddhist temple in the hills.
-But don’t just explore historical sights—witness Thailand’s vibrant present at the Night Bazaar where you can master the art of haggling.
-The Botanic Garden is also a great place to soak up some local culture and to breathe in the delicate fragrance of Thai orchids.
+Wat Chedi Luang holds a jade replica of the famed emerald Buddha.
+But don’t just explore historical sights—experience Thailand’s vibrant present, too.
+At the Night Bazaar, master the art of haggling for souvenirs and treat yourself with spicy pad Thai and sweet banana roti.
+The Botanic Garden is the place to soak up some local culture and to breathe in the delicate fragrance of Thai orchids.
+And when you need to recharge from all your exploration, treat yourself to a spa moment at one of the local spots.

 Travel Advice